 I have defended over 3,500 criminal cases, including “Three Strikes”, heavy felonies, domestic violence charges, misdemeanors, domestic violence, shoplifting, theft, drug crimes, DMV Hearings, probation violations, over 1,000 DUI cases and even traffic violations.

-i have handled cases as serious as a Death Penalty case (which I handled successfully), to nearly fifty “Three Strikes” cases, 1,100 felony cases.
+I have handled cases as serious as a Death Penalty case (which I handled successfully), to nearly fifty “Three Strikes” cases, and over one thousand felony cases.

 I take as much pride in successfully handing a DUI case for a client as I do with any heavy felony.
 I have represented many clients as a DUI defense attorney.
 In addition, I have defended a number of alcohol-related vehicular homicide cases.